MaxBo/Spielwiese/docs_rst/index.rst

-﻿Welcome to the Sphnix Docs creation Example documentation!
+﻿Welcome to the Sphinx Docs creation Example documentation!
 ============================================================
 Wiver is a Commercial Trip Model to simulate commercial vehicle tours in urban areas.